osmandapp/docs/content/osmand/plugins/audio-video-notes.md

     {SHORTLINK_LOCATION}_Description.{avi,mp3,jpg}

 where `SHORTLINK_LOCATION` indicates the latitude and longitude of the location that the file is linked to.
-The `SHORTLINK_LOCATION` is encoded, according to specification https://wiki.openstreetmap.org/wiki/Shortlink.
+The `SHORTLINK_LOCATION` is encoded, according to the specification https://wiki.openstreetmap.org/wiki/Shortlink.